 The Business Administration - Sports Management program is designed for individuals with interests in careers that combine management skills and knowledge of the sports industry.
 The goal of the program is to develop well-trained business professionals who will enter positions in the administration or management of sports businesses or sports organizations.
-The degree of Associate of Science with a major in Business Administration with Concentration in Sports Management will be awarded upon successful completion of the program.
+The degree of Associate in Science in Business Administration with a Concentration in Sports Management will be awarded upon successful completion of the program.